-You do not include information in the Capital allowances schedule 2010 about depreciating assets that are subject to the simplified depreciation rules - for more information see Concessions for small business entities.
+You do not include information in the Capital allowances schedule 2012 about depreciating assets that are subject to the simplified depreciation rules; for more information see Guide to small business entity concessions.

-If the claim for a deduction relates to both existing small business items and UCA items, only complete the schedule for UCA items.
+If the claim for a deduction relates to both existing small business items and UCA items, only complete the schedule for the UCA items.